What is a Donor Banking Cycle?

 From time to time an egg donor may be asked to take part in a donation before the intended parents have lined up a surrogate.
 This process is called a “banking” cycle.
 While you may not know if this is the intention of the family you’ve chosen to work with, it’s not a bad idea to understand what it means.

-There are a wide variety of reasons that intended parents may choose to bank your donated eggs as opposed to using them immediately.
-Here are a few of the reasons we often see leading to intended parents choosing a banking cycle.
+There are a wide variety of reasons that intended parents may choose to complete a banking cycle as opposed to using them immediately.
+Here are a few of the reasons we often see leading to intended parents choosing this option.

 - Donor Timeline.
 Once we have been retained by the intended parents, they are given an estimated timeline for how long we anticipate it will take to match them with their surrogate, and access to our online database of egg donors.
 In some occasions, the intended parents will find an egg donor they feel strongly about.
-In these cases it is unfair to ask that donor to wait for a potentially extended period of time before moving forward with her donation process.
-In these cases, the intended parents would opt to move forward with an egg donor banking cycle, and freeze the retrieved eggs for once they match with their surrogate.
+In these cases, it is unfair to ask that donor to wait for a potentially extended period of time before moving forward with her donation process.
+In these cases, the intended parents would opt to move forward with an egg donor banking cycle and freeze the embryos to use in an embryo transfer once they are matched with their surrogate.

 - Surrogate Black Out Dates- Similar to concerns over the donor’s timeline, a surrogate’s schedule may also play a part in the decision to bank donor eggs.
 If the intended parents are already matched with their surrogate before selecting an egg donor, there is a chance that the surrogate has “blackout dates.”
 This means that, during their matching phase, she provided them with certain dates that she’d be unable to complete an embryo transfer, usually due to travel.
 While we can usually work around this to prepare for a cycle with the egg donor, sometimes it is easier to just complete a banking cycle for use after the surrogate’s blackout dates.